Eligibility for New York State Financial Aid Policy

 *Effective at the end of Spring 2011 for non-remedial students receiving first NYS award payment in 2010-2011 and thereafter.

 Students who are half time may contact the TAP Certifying officer for details on level of progress expected for New York State SAP.
 Students who first received a NYS award prior to Summer 2010 are reviewed by a different SAP standard.
 Likewise, during the 2010-2011 school year, students receiving a NYS award for the first time during the 2010-2011 year were held to a different SAP standard.
+ADA TAP students also have a different standard.
 Please contact the TAP Certifying officer for details.

 The third criterion for maintaining good academic standing for eligibility for NYS financial aid is the grade point average (G.P.A.).